 Acesulfame Potassium, or acesulfame-K has a structure that's similar to saccharin.
 The letter K stands for potassium.
-It's not toxic and it is not a source of dietary potassium.
-After absorption, almost all the molecules remain unchanged and are excreted in the urine.
+It's not toxic and is not a source of dietary potassium.
+After absorption, almost all the acesulfame-K molecules remain unchanged and are excreted in the urine.

 Acesulfame-K is heat-stable and often combined with other sweeteners.
 It's been approved for general use in foods and is found in many food products worldwide.
 However, in the United States it is not as popular as sucralose and aspartame.

 It' has been blamed for causing tumors in rats.
 However, the overwhelming majority of studies show it to be safe.
 In fact, acesulfame-K has been shown to be safe in more than 90 studies by the FDA and the Food and Agriculture Organization/World Health Organization (FAO/WHO) Joint Expert Committee on Food Additives.

 The Academy of Nutrition and Dietetics considers acesulfame-K safe when used as part of a healthy eating plan.

 Academy of Nutrition and Dietetics.
 "Position of the Academy of Nutrition and Dietetics: appropriate use of nutritive and non-nutritive sweeteners."
 J Am Diet Assoc.
 2004 Feb;104(2):255-275.